 You don’t only build rooms and buildings within the academy itself in Valthirian Arc: Hero School Story.
 You can also build farms and housing in order to allow more people to stay and generate more income.
 You can also spend your money, and found resources, on new gear for existing and new students.
 The blacksmith/armoury has the ability to create swords, axes, shields, rings, lances, wands, etc… As long as you’ve found the blueprints for the item, which are scattered all over the place, then you can create it.
 It’s all well and good sending a level 20 student into a fight, but without a weapon to support them, they won’t be able to slap an enemy to death as easily as you may have thought!

 The quests are the major part of the game and they come in two variations.
 The first is why I feel this game ‘could’ have been a mobile phone free to play title – the timed ‘Rabbit Hole’ missions.
 If you’re unfamiliar with the term ‘Rabbit Hole’, it was used during The Sims games primarily.
 It’s where your characters go off and do something but you don’t see the action taking place.
 In this instance, you would pick a quest then assign one of your three teams of four students to participate and set out.
-They will be gone for a set amount of time (two – six weeks in-game) and that’s it.
+They will be gone for a set amount of time (two-six weeks in-game) and that’s it.
 You won’t hear from them until they return from their mission.

-The second type of quest is the manual missions.
+The second type of quest is manual missions.
 These operate the same, you pick a mission and a team, only this time you’ll be taking full control of all four characters at once as you manually take on the mission in a top-down 3D chibi-style action game.
 The mission objectives can vary but a lot of them will be to ‘kill X amount of Y’, ‘find X amount of Y object’, ‘Help X get to the end of the level’, and ‘X is missing, find them’.
-However, I never found myself getting bored of the tasks, even though a lot of them were similar, as the missions were only short and fun to play though.
+However, I never found myself getting bored with the tasks, even though a lot of them were similar, as the missions were only short and fun to play though.

 So, what you’ll end up doing is… You’ll spend your money buying new rooms in your academy.
 Once that’s complete, you’ll look through your active list of students, re-equipt those who need new weapons by forging more of them at the blacksmith.
 Once that’s done, you’ll go to the map screen and send a team or two on Rabbit Hole missions as you take on a manual quest so you can be fully in control.
 Upon returning to the academy, you’ll be promoting various students, if they’ve hit level ten and you have the relevant teacher, and then sending people back out once again – rinse and repeat until graduation time.